Design Mistakes that will cost you sales.

 3. Funky Fonts

 This is a BIG no-no. Windows computers come with core fonts that are chosen as core fonts for a good reason….ease of reading.
 Yes, we know you want to make your site original and different but trust us the comic sans font or any non-standard font that web users are not used to can affect how much information they read and their overall impression of your site.
-WordPress, for example, includes a very easy to read standard font set there really is no need to mess with the fonts used.
+WordPress, for example, includes a very easy to read standard font set.
+If you do want to use custom fonts make sure they are easy on the eye and look professional.
+Also, check that they are easy to read on mobile devices as well as desktops or laptops.

 Ok let me state this as simply as I can 99.9999999% of the time text on web pages should be BLACK or dark grey on a white background, links should be blue and warnings should be RED.
 It is a fact that black on white is the easiest on the eye when reading.

 Exceptions to this are Headings and sub-headings which can and should be a well-chosen contrasting colour.
 That colour should normally blend with the rest of your site’s theme in a way that it doesn’t look odd.
 Take a look at our own home page and see what we mean.
-The blue headings compliment the other shades of blue used on the page.
-On other pages where we have different coloured head sections, the heading fonts will match the main colour set for the page.
+We use Black for headings to make hem stand out and facilitate scanning for information in sections the rest of the text is a clean grey colour.

-These types of headings are normally coloured by WordPress’s style sheets as standard so there is no need for you to change the colour of the text.
+Headings are normally coloured by WordPress’s style sheets as standard so if your designer has set them there really is no need for you to change the colour of the text.

 Again something you do not need to mess with if you use WordPress.
 WordPress style sheets specify the text sizes as percentages or fixed font sizes in standard CSS language.
 This allows web users to view your site using their own computer specified viewing settings when viewing web pages, very useful for those who may have visual disabilities.